shawn-carter/Knowledgebase/README.rst

 Welcome to Knowledgebase!
 =========================
 This application was written by me, using Django with SQLiteDB for an assignment for a level 5 module called 'Software Engineering and Agile' in 2023.
-It is now being updated for a level 6 module called 'Software Engineering and DevOps' - and has had some improvements.
+It is now being updated for a level 6 module called 'Software Engineering and DevOps' in 2024 - and has had some improvements.

 The application makes use of several libraries, including Bootstrap5, jQuery, DataTables.js, Quill.js and Alertify.js

-It is a simple application, incorporating user login and registration, password reset via link.
+It is a simple application, incorporating user login and registration, password reset.

 New Features:
   + Application is now hosted on Azure as a web app, and uses GitHub Actions workflow to build/test and deploy upon a push to this repo.
   + Now sends emails via Azure Communications for password reset.
-  + MFA has been added, again sending an email with a 6 digit PIN.
+  + MFA has been added, sending an email with a 6 digit PIN.
+  + Important to note that you need to register with a valid email or you can't login anymore.

 New Security:
-  + Content Security Policy - using middleware that creates nonce for inpage scripts.
+  + Content Security Policy - using middleware that creates nonce for in page scripts.
   + Security Headers - to prevent XSS, etc
   + Environment Variables - DB Connection details are kept in the Azure WebApp Configuration, along with SECRET_KEY and AZURE COMMS CONNECTION STRING
   + Secure Cookies/Session Cookies